 On the outside of the curve just before Mulberry Green are the Fire Engine House, built by John Perry-Watlington of Moor Hall in 1870, and the 1931 St. John Ambulance garage, built in memory of Dr. Charles Chalk who lived in what is now Mulberry Green House (see below).
 Funds for the building and maintenance of the ambulance station were raised at an annual August Carnival which was held from 1929 to 1939.
 The Fire Engine house is a Grade II listed building, and its basic structure cannot be modified.
 It is too small to accommodate an off-the-shelf contemporary fire engine, and so the Old Harlow detachment of the Essex Fire Service had to have its new engine custom-built to fit into the building.

-Next is The Green Man* public house, a Grade II Listed, 14th century coaching inn.of the Green Man public house is the 16th century Old Forge, now occupied by Strettons Chartered Surveyors.
+The Green Man* public house, a Grade II Listed, 14th century coaching inn dominates Mulberry Green which, before the construction of Station Road, marked the location where the Cambridge Road turned north.
+The 16th century Old Forge, now occupied by Strettons Chartered Surveyors lies to the east of the pub.
 Next is the large building now occupied by Gies, Wallis, Crisp Accountants, but formerly the home of Samuel Young, grocer, draper, milliner and gentleman's outfitter.
 By 1971 the grocery side of Young's business had been shut down, and the building occupied by Chapman's Hardware.

 East of this range of buildings is the late 18th century Mulberry Green House, a Grade II* listed building.
 This provides an excellent example of how heritage conservation works in England.
 Originally occupied by doctors Day and then Newcombe, it had no name or number until 1947 when the Harlow Development Corporation gave it one.
 An arsonist set fire to it in April, 2000 and the building was gutted.
 The ruins remained untouched until 2007 while several redevelopment proposals were considered.
 A condition of the planning consent was that the building be "restored to its condition as first listed".
 In a strict sense this was impossible - a building almost completely destroyed by fire cannot be restored.
 But it has been rebuilt and now incorporates seven apartments.
 Ten houses (with 4 to 6 bedrooms each) have been built in the open ground behind the 'restored' house - in a yard last used in the 1990s by Harlow Council as their paper recycling facility.
 With some exaggeration the development as advertized by the developers as "Late 18th century with 19th century additions".
 The houses in the development sell for more than £750,000.